DonaldET/DemoDev/PySupport/AdjustedNasdaq/docs/Prompt_NASDAQ_Interpolation.md

 ## Test Cases

 Implement these test cases using pytest and express all dates as datatype `datetime64[ns]`.
+Unit tests should assert the exception type and relevant message fragment, but should not depend on the ordering of unrelated validation checks.
 Do not allow any other datatype in the following tests:

+Sample error messages require descriptive text containing the failed field or rule, for example:
+- The `nasdaq_composite_df` must be a pandas DataFrame
+- Input must contain at least 9 rows
+- Column names must be exactly ['observation_date', 'NASDAQCOM'].
+- `NASDAQCOM` must contain finite positive values or `NaN`.
+- `observation_date` must contain valid normalized timestamps and must not contain `NaT`.
+- First and last `NASDAQCOM` values must not be missing.

+### Nominal Correct Execution

+- An input DataFrame with no missing days or NASDAQCOM values.

+### Input Parameter Validation

-- Test non-DataFrame argument (invalid).
+- Test non-DataFrame argument (invalid) and issue a `TypeError`.
 - Empty input DataFrame (invalid).
 - The input DataFrame must contain at least nine rows; otherwise, raise `ValueError`.

-- Input DataFrame with 9 rows (valid).
+### Missing NASDAQCOM Values

-- One interior missing day.
+- One interior row with a missing NASDAQCOM value
-- Two nonadjacent interior missing days.
+- Two nonadjacent rows with missing NASDAQCOM values
-- Multiple interior consecutive missing days.
+- Multiple consecutive rows with missing NASDAQCOM values.
-- Input with no missing days.
+- NASDAQCOM values missing in first or last row
+-  A pre-existing `NaN` and one or more absent calendar-date rows occur between the same bounding values.

+### Missing observation_date Values

+- One interior absent calendar-date row.
+- Two nonadjacent interior absent calendar-date rows.
+- Multiple consecutive absent interior calendar-date rows.
+- First row contains `NaT`.
+- Last row contains `NaT`.
+- Middle row contains a `NaT`.

+### General Constraints

 - Input DataFrame remains unchanged.
-- Output column order, datatypes, row order, and index.
+- Correct output column order, datatypes, and index.
-- Invalid dates, duplicates, nonpositive NASDAQ values.
+- Invalid dates, duplicate dates, out of order dates, out of range NASDAQ values.
-- Incorrect or reordered column names and extra columns.
+- Incorrect column names.
+- Reordered column names.
+- Extra columns.
-- Wrong DataFrame and column datatypes.
+- Wrong column datatypes.
 - `NaT` and timestamps that are not midnight.
 - Unsorted and duplicate dates.
-- Zero, negative, positive infinity, and negative infinity (invalid).
+- Zero, negative, positive infinity, and negative infinity NASDAQCOM values (invalid).

-- Leading, trailing, and entirely missing `NASDAQCOM` values.
+### Output DataFrame Constraints
 - Correct counts when no interpolation is needed.
 - Correct count semantics for inserted rows plus pre-existing `NaN` values.
-- Numerical rounding without requiring trailing-zero display formatting.
-- Preservation of the original DataFrame, including its index and values.
+- Preservation of the original non-interpolated DataFrame rows.
 - Exact output `DatetimeIndex`, index name, column order, datatypes, and ascending row order.

+Note that later processing steps of this data use a forecasting algorithm that requires more than eight rows of data.

 ## Implementation Notes

 Generate code compatible with Python 3.13 or later.
+Pandas 3+ is also required.
 All generated modules must provide module-level docstrings and generated functions must have docstrings.
 The module-level docstrings will describe the interpolation process.

 Every date or date range created by either the implementation or unit tests must explicitly use datetime64[ns] resolution.
 Do not rely on pandas datatype inference from string literals.
 Apply .as_unit("ns") to results from pd.date_range() and pd.to_datetime(), or construct a Series with dtype="datetime64[ns]".
 This requirement applies to input data, intermediate values, expected test values, DataFrame columns, and expected DatetimeIndex objects.
 Unit tests must assert that these objects have exact datatype datetime64[ns].